Steven Ziebarth, Chair

 Clifton Ealy Jr.

 Laura Van Zoest

-The various mathematics majors (and most minors) all require two semesters of calculus.
-Students may take either the MATH 1220/1230 sequence or the MATH 1700/1710 sequence, with the recommendation that they pick the last sequence if they will be taking a physics course soon.
+Some mathematics majors (and most minors) require two semesters of calculus.
+Students may take either the MATH 1220/1230 sequence or the MATH 1700/1710 sequence, with the recommendation that they pick the last sequence, if they will be taking a physics course soon.
 Students may begin this course work while deciding on a branch of mathematics in which to specialize from the options below.